jlcs-es/blockchainblog/_posts/2018-12-18-user-certificates-for-hyperledger-fabric.md

 ---
 ## A New Post

-The current NodeJS SDK (for Fabric v1.3), only admits certificates in PKCS8 format.
+The current NodeJS SDK (for Fabric v1.3), only seems to admit certificates in PKCS8 format.